A Guide to adding Sonos Surround Sound Rears

 So how do we make sure we’re getting the most out of our Sonos surround sound setup?

 Step number one is to choose the best Sonos surround sound speaker for your setup.
 Now this used to be quite a straightforward decision and nine times out of ten, we would have suggested that customers go for the Sonos One SLs.
-However, following the release of the brand new Sonos Era 100 and Sonos Era 300 speakers, we now have more choice and different rears will be right for different setups.
+However, following the release of the Sonos Era 100 and Sonos Era 300 speakers, we now have more choice and different rears will be right for different setups.

 Sonos Era 100